engie4800/dsi-capstone-capstone-nih-gmd/README.md

 ```
 ├── code/                       # Code files
 │   ├── FNLGMD/                 # Main GMD repository contained as a sub-module.
-This repository was forked from here:
+This repository was forked from here: https://github.com/SeanTBlack/FNLGMD
 │   └── results/                # Results files
-│   └── test/                   # Model data and weights
+│   └── data/                   # Data files to run Autogrow4 and JTVAE models
+│   └── config/                 # Config files
-│   └── EDA.ipynb/              # Exploratory data analysis
+│   └── notebooks/              # Notebooks containing our personal work
 ├── README.md                   # Project README (this file)
-└── requirements.txt            # Dependencies
 ```

+## About the Repository
+This repository contains the submodule / framework that we used to run both JTVAE and AutoGrow models, the configuration files with the parameters used to run the models, the data, and notebooks containing our personal work.
+Please refer to the `notebooks` folder, as well as the individual branches with our names labeled to see our personal work on this project and the results and figures generation process.

 ## Acknowledgements